junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 He doesn't even ask Cas how bad it is.

-"Buck up, buddy, we need your help," Dean pleads silently.
+"Buck up, buddy, we need your help," Dean pleads quietly.

-Cas glances him quickly, "I don't involve in violence anymore.
+Cas glances him quickly.
+"I don't involve in violence anymore.
 Please understand."

 Dean stuffs the tablet they found into Cas's hands.
 "Can you read it?"